federicogallina/qudofedi/README.md

 - [qiskit](https://qiskit.org/)
 - [qutip](https://qutip.org/)

-We advise the use of [Conda](https://www.anaconda.com/products/individual) environments for a clean setup.
+We advise using [Conda](https://www.anaconda.com/products/individual) environments for a clean setup.

 Once Conda is installed, create a new environment and switch to it by running:
 ```